maxschelski/figureflow/README.md

 # Usage Examples
 Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/><br/>
 Many usage examples covering almost all of the features of figureflow can be found in the the folder "scripts" for generating figures (under "scripts/figures") or movies (under "scripts/movies").<br/>
-To find out which examples might be interesting to you, start by looking in the "data" folder for generated figures (as .png file, e.g. data/Fig1/figure1.png) or generated movies (as .mp4 file, e.g. data/MovieS1/MovieS1.mp4) and check which examples contain features you would like to use.
-Then you can use the corresponding script for the example of interest (e.g. scripts/figure1.py or scripts/MovieS1.py) to play around with the feature and thereby understand its usage hands-on.<br/><br/>
+To find out which examples might be interesting to you, start by looking in "data/example_figures" for generated figures (as .png file, e.g. data/example_figures/figure1.png) or in "data/example_movies" for generated movies (as .mp4 file, e.g. data/example_movies/MovieS1.mp4) and check which examples contain features you would like to use.
+Then you can use the corresponding script for the example of interest (e.g. scripts/figure1.py or scripts/MovieS1.py) to play around with the example and thereby understand the usage of the underlying features hands-on.<br/><br/>

 The data used for the figures and movies is in the folder "data" in a subfolder with the same name as the name of the script (e.g. the data for scripts/figures/Fig1.py is in data/Fig1).<br/><br/>
 The data for a figure can contain:
-- The output of figureflow (as mentioned above) as a .png file for figures (e.g. figure1.png) or .mp4 file for movies (e.g. MovieS1.mp4)
 - A .csv file named \_\_figure\_\_ followed by the figure number (e.g. "\_\_figure\_\_S1.csv") file that describes the layout of the panels
 - .csv files for analyzed data
 - .tif files for microscopy images